Skip to content

 py-gen-ml addresses these challenges by:

 1. 📊 Providing a single, strongly-typed schema definition for configurations.
+You write that schema in protobuf.

 3. 📝 Offering flexible YAML configurations with advanced referencing and variable support.